vanstee/vanstee.github.com/resume.md

-The sweet spot between my interests and experience is when I have the autonomy to push forward to build what customers want, with an engineering culture that promotes high-quality, mantainable code, while still tackling complex problems, both business and engineering related.
+The sweet spot between my interests and experience is when I have the autonomy to push forward to build what customers want, with an engineering culture that promotes high-quality, maintainable code, while still tackling complex problems, both business and engineering related.

 But, I also have my programming hobby interests.
 I've always loved reading